kitao/pyxel/README.md

 Operate the music `msc`(0-7) (see the Music class)

 - `play_pos(ch)`<br>
 Get the sound playback position of channel `ch`.
+The 100's and 1000's indicate the sound number and the 1's and 10's indicate the note number.
 When playback is stopped, return `-1`

 - `play(ch, snd, loop=False)`<br>
 Play the sound `snd`(0-63) on channel `ch`(0-3).
 Play in order when `snd` is a list